 This is the information hub for social housing landlords seeking our assistance.

-Here you can learn about our complaints process, how to best deal with residents’ complaints, read helpful case studies, as well as sign up to workshops and take part in online learning.
+Here you can learn about our complaints process, best practice on effective complaint handling, read helpful case studies, as well as sign up to workshops and take part in online learning.

 Dispute Resolution Principles